Do You Need an SSL Certificate on Your Website? What Every Business Owner Should Know

 How to Enable SSL on Your Website

-The good news: on most modern platforms, SSL is either included automatically or straightforward to enable.
+On most modern platforms, SSL is either included automatically or straightforward to enable.
 You likely don’t need to purchase a separate certificate.

 WordPress